Work With Us

 An organization with board reporting obligations on quantum risk, a regulatory environment that is beginning to ask questions, or an upcoming audit that will touch cryptographic posture needs one thing first: an accurate picture of where the exposure actually is.

-This engagement produces that picture in a bounded, time-fixed scope.
-The deliverable is a board-ready risk baseline: a documented view of cryptographic exposure, HNDL and Non-HNDL risk profile, and a clear assessment of where gaps require immediate governance attention and where active migration planning is warranted.
+This engagement produces that baseline in a bounded, time-fixed scope: a configuration-layer cryptographic inventory, the HNDL and Non-HNDL risk profile, a portfolio-readiness read, and a board-ready memorandum that quantifies the exposure as a decision the board can act on.
 Written for the board and defensible to the regulator.
-This is the document that allows leadership to understand the exposure and commission the transition work that follows.
+This is the document that lets leadership understand the exposure and commission the transition work that follows.

 STRUCTURE